21kauadev/microservices-ecommerce/README.md

 ### 🎯 My goal is to apply the following things:

 - Observability (with Actuator)
-- Spring Cloud Config -> for management of configs
 - Feign -> for microservices communication
 - Eureka -> for Service Registry, Discovery and Load Balancing
 - Swagger API (SpringDoc API) -> for Service Documentation